Brandonio-c/ClinIQLink_CodaBench_docker-setup/README.md

 ## Overview

-This submit.py script is designed to evaluate your model on the ClinIQLink dataset (closed source).
-The submit.py is the unified evaluation script which supports:
+The submit.py script within the submission subfolder is designed to evaluate your model on the ClinIQLink dataset (closed source).
+The submit.py script is the unified evaluation script which supports:

 - Multiple QA types: TF, MC, list, short, short_inverse, multi-hop, multi-hop_inverse (all 7 modalities)
 - Prompt injection via templates